 - 1. Advise Student The faculty member will advise the student in a timely fashion of the accusation and will allow the student an opportunity to question or respond to the charge before implementing a sanction. - 2.
 Determine Sanction The sanction issued should reflect the seriousness of the act.
+The faculty member may impose the following sanctions:

+a. warning

-The faculty member may impose the following sanctions: - warning - reduction in grade recorded for a test, assignment, etc. - issuance of an F on test, assignment, etc. - issuance of an F and removal from a course
+- b. reduction in grade recorded for a test, assignment, etc. - c. issuance of an F on test, assignment, etc. - d. issuance of an F and removal from a course

-If the faculty member determines that the academic misconduct warrants a sanction greater than issuance of an F and removal from the course (e.g., removal from a program of study, suspension or expulsion from the University) the faculty member may recommend a greater sanction for consideration by the Academic Policy Committee.
-To recommend a sanction beyond the course level, faculty must submit a letter to the Dean of Students along with letters of support from the Department Chair or program director, as well as the Dean of the School.
+If the faculty member determines that the academic misconduct warrants a sanction greater than issuance of an F and removal from the course or if the professional program determines that the academic misconduct warrants action more severe than dismissal from a program (see Dismissal from Professionally Accredited Programs), the faculty member or professional program may recommend a greater sanction (e.g. suspension or expulsion from the University) for consideration by the Academic Policies Committee (APC).
+To recommend suspension or expulsion as a sanction, the faculty member or professional program must submit to the Office of Academic Affairs a letter of recommended sanction and letters of endorsement from the Chair of the department or program involved and the Dean of the School for review and consideration by the Academic Policies Committee.
 A copy of all such referrals must be sent to the student.